bfidatadigipres/checksum_scripts/README.md

 1. Checks the path supplied is legitimate and present.
 2. If both are True it stores sys.argv[1] (the path you supplied) as variable 'filename'.
 3. Makes timeit[lambda: ] calls to the following functions supplying the filename:
-  - crc(filename): Opens the file in bytes, and passes to zlib.crc32 in buffersizes of 65536, until the whole of the file has been checksum evaluated.
+  - crc_4096(filename): Opens the file in bytes, and passes to zlib.crc32 in buffersizes of 4096, until the whole of the file has been checksum evaluated.
 Prints the CRC32 checksum to the terminal output, formatted 08x.
+  - crc_65536(filename): Opens the file in bytes, and passes to zlib.crc32 in buffersizes of 65536, until the whole of the file has been checksum evaluated.
+Prints the CRC32 checksum to the terminal output, formatted 08x.
-  - md5(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 4096) until the hash file is completed.
+  - md5_4096(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 4096) until the hash file is completed.
 Prints the MD5 checksum, formatted hexdigest.
+  - md5_65536(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 65536) until the hash file is completed.
+Prints the MD5 checksum, formatted hexdigest.
 4. Outputs the time taken for each function to terminal console.
 Also outputs to (or appends to if you have multiple attempts) a log in the current terminal directory.
-Tab separated: Filepath MD5/CRC32 Size in MB Time taken in seconds.
+Tab separated: Filepath - MD5/CRC32 chunk size - Size in MB - Time taken in seconds - Python version.

 ## checksum_speed_test_crontab.py